 Who will receive money this year?

-For 2019, the board of trustees approved a capital credit retirement of over $2.7 million, reflecting the capital for 2009.
-OEC members who purchased electricity from the co-op during 2009 are eligible to receive a check pending address verification.
+For 2022, the board of trustees approved a capital credit retirement of over $2.0 million, reflecting the capital for 2009 and 2010.
+OEC members who purchased electricity from the co-op during 2009 and 2010 are eligible to receive a check pending address verification.
 Over half of the money will go to members who still have active services.
-The average capital credit refund will be $67.